Links to State of New Mexico, Property Tax Resources

 - January 1st: January 1 of each year is the date which determines the tax status of all property subject to valuation for property taxation purposes, except livestock valued as of the date and in the manner prescribed under Section 7-36-21 NMSA 1978.
 This status includes determination of whether the property is exempt from property taxation.
 Therefore, if property is not entitled to exemption from property taxation under the Property Tax Code on January 1 of the tax year, it is not exempted from taxation for that tax year.
 The sale or transfer of the property to a tax exempt owner at a later date during the tax year does not entitle the property to exemption for that tax year.

-- February 28th: Deadline for submitting an application for property tax exemption of charitable, educational, church, and affordable housing properties.
+- Last Day of February: Deadline for submitting an application for property tax exemption of charitable, educational, church, and affordable housing properties.

 - April 1st: Deadline for County Assessors to mail an official Notice of Value to Property owners.
 The Assessor has the discretion to mail the Notice of Value between January 1 and April 1 of each year, and may mail the notice later than April 1 if approved by the State Property Tax Director.